cecilegaudron/coded-cream/README.md

 Moreover, I would like to record the values of the order (the name of the chosen perfumes, the number of toppings, the choice of the booklet, the email address, the price to pay...) in the same excel document filled previously, but in another sheet.
 This will allow the store manager or the sales manager to make statistics, studies on the details of the store sales.

 - __Design__
-Finally, I am a visual person, I would like to propose a more graphic interface, "designed" order lines with different colors or sizes (if it is possible).
+Finally, I am a visual person, I would like to propose a more graphic interface.

 This is the first flowchart I had in mind :
 ![FIRST-FLOWCHART](/assets/images/flowchart-first.jpg)